 Clear Cache & Data.

-Depending on the age of your phone you should also consider how many other apps you have running in the background and how full your device is.
+Depending on the age of your device, you should also consider how many other apps you have running in the background and how full your device is.
 Remember the more apps you have running in the background means more of your system resources are being divided among tasks, possibly slowing down the overall function.
-If you aren’t already using it, an app called Clean Master is worth looking into and will help get rid of a lot of the junk info on your phone.
+If you aren’t already using it, an app called Clean Master is worth looking into and will help get rid of a lot of the junk info on your device.

 If none of these methods work for you, it probably means that the current app version needs some work on Google’s end.
 If you would like to roll back to a previous version you can try to find an APK file from APK Mirror.
-The below link will take you directly to all the Google Play APK file Downloads.
+The below link will take you directly to all the Google Play Music APK file Downloads.